noaione/yuusha-shoukan-ln/sources/v06/chapter2.md

 [Shaddup!]

-They exchange words so calmly that it’s hard to believe that they were beating each other up just a moment ago,and then, both of them get up without a second thought.
+They exchange words so calmly that it’s hard to believe that they were beating each other up just a moment ago, and then, both of them get up without a second thought.
 Kuro’s appearance changes to the appearance of a young girl, and in response, the jet-black space disappears and the lands of the God Realm reappears.